Score-driven models provide a general framework for modeling time-varying parameters.

-Computer code is available from the www.gasmodel.com website.
+Code is available from the www.gasmodel.com website.

 Mixed-measurement dynamic factor models

-Occasionally one may be interested in studying the joint variation across panel data observations for which different families of
+Reseachers are sometimes interested in studying the joint variation across panel data observations for which different families of

 conditional distributions are appropriate.
 For example, CSKL (2014, REStat) consider the joint modeling of firm rating and default

 transitions (dynamic logit), macro-financial observations (normal), and loss-given-defaults (beta distribution).
 In bad times, defaults

 and downgrades are systematically up, macros are down, and losses-given-default are high.

 Ox code for the CSKL observation-driven mixed-measurement dynamic factor model is here.